Ramkumar47/surf_plus/README.md

 * History operations, like storing, loading and clearing.

 this configuration was partially abandoned because of its resource heavy usage.
-The browser is minimal but the webgtk engine it uses is quite heavy.
+The browser is minimal but the webkit engine it uses is quite heavy.

 ## links
 * surf.suckless.org